 As a form of musical practice, improvisation embodies real-time creative decision-making, risk-taking, and collaboration.
 Musical improvisation can be considered not simply as a musical form, but, perhaps more urgently, as a complex social phenomenon that mediates transcultural inter-artistic exchanges that produce new conceptions of identity, community, history, and the body.
 The International Institute for Critical Studies in Improvisation is a central source for the collection and dissemination of research on the social implications of improvisational practices.

-During the seven years of the SSHRC Partnership grant, the work associated with the International Institute for Critical Studies in Improvisation will be indexed to 3 new strategic research priorities:
+During the five years of the Improvising Futures SSHRC Partnership grant, the work associated with the International Institute for Critical Studies in Improvisation will be indexed to 4 new strategic research priorities:

 The IICSI team and affiliated research projects continue to grow and expand as new research initiatives are developed.